Simulation training to enhance ICA officers' response to major incidents at Woodlands Checkpoint

 For most live training exercises, sections of the checkpoint have to be cordoned off, and they usually take place at odd hours, said an ICA spokesman.
 With the simulation system, training is now “more accessible and convenient” for frontline officers.

-“Officers are able to undergo frequent trainings without adversely affecting ground operations and at the same time optimising resources that are typically required for large-scale exercises at the checkpoints,” said ICA.
+“Officers are able to undergo frequent training without adversely affecting ground operations and at the same time optimising resources that are typically required for large-scale exercises at the checkpoints,” said ICA.

 The authorities will evaluate the pilot trial before deciding if whether it should be extended to other checkpoints.